mjclemente/sendgrid.cfc/README.md

 Sets the subject for the current personalization envelope.
 This overrides the global email subject for these recipients.
 A basic personalization envelope (with a 'to' recipient) needs to be in place before this can be added.
 ### `withHeader ( any header, any value )`
 Functions like `header()`, except it adds the header to the **current** personalization envelope.
+### `withSubstitution ( any substitution, any value )`
+Adds a substitution ( "substitution_tag" : "value to substitute" ) to the **current** personalization envelope.
+You can add a substitution by providing the tag and value to substitute, or by passing in a struct.
 ### `build()`
 The function that puts it all together and builds the body for `/mail/send`